 Each state has its own respondeat superior laws or case law that allows an accident victim to hold the at-fault driver’s employer vicariously liable.
 These laws include:

 - Alabama: Louis-San Francisco Ry.
 Co. v.
 Robbins (1929)

 In some cases, other parties who share liability could include parts or vehicle manufacturers, those charged with maintaining the roadway, or others who contributed to causing the accident in some way.

 For a free legal consultation, call 800-537-8185

-If the accident was not your fault, you should not have to pay for the damages out of your own pocket.
-Even if you are unsure about who is legally liable for the damages, it may be beneficial to speak to an experienced attorney and get advice on how to proceed.
+If the accident was not your fault, you should not have to pay for the damages out of your pocket.
+Even if you are unsure about who is legally liable for your damages, it may be beneficial to speak to an attorney about how you should move forward with your case.